 Lookers was founded in 1908 - what cars were available back then?

 Lookers has a long and lasting legacy with cars.
-Originally family operated, these days the popular PLC sits in the FTSE 250 with a portfolio of 31 brands from Skoda to Maserati, dealerships covering the whole of the UK and parts of Ireland as well as successful businesses which supply automotive parts and agricultural equipment.
+Originally family operated, these days the popular LTD has a portfolio of 38 brands from Skoda to Maserati, dealerships covering the whole of the UK and parts of Ireland as well as successful businesses which supply automotive parts and agricultural equipment.

 Yet it wasn’t always so.